isc-projects/kea/doc/guide/dhcp4-srv.rst

 after the last comment).
 Everything defined between those lines is considered to be the Dhcp4 configuration.

-In the general case, the order in which those parameters appear does not matter, but there are two caveats.
+In general, the order in which those parameters appear does not matter, but there are two caveats.
 The first one is to remember that the configuration file must be well-formed JSON.
 That means that the parameters for any given scope must be separated by a comma, and there